kaiosilveira/test-driven-development/README.md

 **Run all tests and see the new one failing**

 This test would of course fail because `sum` doesn't exist yet.
 That's the red part.
-When we tell ourselves a story of how the code should look like when we're finished.
+When we tell ourselves a story of how the code should look when we're finished.

 ```
 ➜ yarn test